 Entrepreneurially minded learning is a relatively new concept - only a few years old.
 Incorporating some of the Example Behaviors and/or Complementary Skills from Table 1 into student-centered pedagogy is one viewpoint to creating entrepreneurially minded learning course modules.
 In particular, EML incorporates a pedagogical emphasis on discovery (i.e., curiosity), opportunity identification, and value creation, which is built upon active pedagogies such as problem-based learning.
 It should be noted that EML is not necessarily entrepreneurship education.
 Jacob Wheadon and Nathalie Duval-Couetil have succinctly described EML as "focused on developing mindsets and skills in students; preparing students to identify problems and solve them in innovative ways; and measured by how students' knowledge, thinking patterns, skills, and attitudes are changed."
-Further, they have posited that EML is not "focused solely on venture creation, a repackaged business minor, or measured by how many start-ups are created by students" (Wheadon and Duval-Couetil, 2016).
-They have also noted a few affective factors that students need to develop (hopefully through EML) which pertain particularly to Curiosity, Connections, and Creating Value (i.e., KEEN's Three Cs as detailed in the Appendix).
+Further, they have posited that EML is not "focused solely on venture creation, a repackaged business minor, or measured by how many start-ups are created by students."23 They have also noted a few affective factors that students need to develop (hopefully through EML) which pertain particularly to Curiosity, Connections, and Creating Value (i.e., KEEN's Three Cs as detailed in the Appendix).
 Students should develop "a belief that they can succeed in value creating activity, a desire to participate in creating new value, and a drive to understand how things work, and how to make them work better."
-Note that Wheadon's and Duval-Couetil's paper draws upon the efforts of a working group summit convened by KEEN; the reader is encouraged to seek the paper as many particulars of EML contained within it are useful to the comprehension and application of this paper.
+While Wheadon's and Duval-Couetil's paper is not yet widely available and many details are beyond the scope of this paper, the reader is encouraged to seek it through KEEN as it draws upon the work of a working group summit convened by KEEN.

-When developing EML modules for engineering courses, it is worth understanding the Theory of Effectuation (Sarasvathy, 2008).
-The "theory posits that entrepreneurs rely more heavily on effectual logic" than on predictive logic (or causal logic) "typically employed by engineers."
+When developing EML modules for engineering courses, it is worth understanding the Theory of Effectuation.24 The "theory posits that entrepreneurs rely more heavily on effectual logic" than on predictive logic (or causal logic) "typically employed by engineers."
 Predictive (or causal) thinking entails choosing between given means to achieve a pre-determined goal.
-Effectual thinking on the other hand entails imagining a new goal using a given set of means (Read et al., 2011).
-Sarasvathy created a useful analogy involving a chef (2001).
-The causal thinking chef will have a menu (the end goal) and use a variety of ingredients and cooking techniques to realize the menu items.
+Effectual thinking on the other hand entails imagining a new goal using a given set of means.25 Sarasvathy created a useful analogy involving a chef.26 The causal thinking chef will have a menu (the end goal) and use a variety of ingredients and cooking techniques to realize the menu items.
 An effectual thinking chef will begin with a pile of ingredients and cooking means and will create a dish (perhaps unexpected to create new value).
 Which thinking mode is most common in engineering education assignments?
 Typical end-of-chapter homework problems state the end goal (e.g., determine the force on the structure based on the given conditions).
 The student has a list of means to solve the problem from within the chapter being studied.
 Similar to the causal thinking chef, the engineering student must chose the proper technique (cooking method) and the proper equations (ingredients) to solve the problem.
 EML should differ from traditional engineering student assignments by encouraging effectual thinking.

 Through EML, "educators can provide students with educational experiences that will help them to create new value in highly uncertain situations."
-It is paramount though that the emphasis on developing an entrepreneurial mindset should "not diminish the importance of content knowledge that students need" (Wheadon and Duval-Couetil, 2016).
+It is paramount though that the emphasis on developing an entrepreneurial mindset should "not diminish the importance of content knowledge that students need."23